kshutkin/niceties/draftlog-appender/README.md

 # Draftlog Appender

-Appender for `'@niceites/logger'` implemented using draftlog package
+Appender for `'@niceites/logger'` implemented using draftlog package.

+- Uses animation in the console to display log messages

+- Small size

 # Installation